Introduction to Data Transfer using Globus

 Setting up Globus Local Endpoint (step 2)

-Users may need allow Globus desktop client to find local folders.
+Users may need to allow Globus desktop client to find local folders.
 Select "Allow" and sign onto Globus as shown in earlier slides.

 Setting up Globus Local Endpoint (step 3)